custom PDU factory test fails with optimizations on under GCC 4.4.5

 Not sure how best to work around this problem.
 A quick check of GCC bug reports yielded nothing although this seems to work fine in later GCC versions...

-Updated by Tony Ciavarella over 6 years ago
+Updated by Tony Ciavarella about 7 years ago

 - Status changed from New to Closed